monkeyyey/stealth_donkey/README.md

 ## Technical Prerequisites

 ### 1. Install Agent dependencies <br />
-The requirements file is in the Agent Branch, remember to cd to the Agent directory!
+The requirements file is in the Agent Branch, remember to `cd` to the `Agent` directory!
 ```
 pip install -r requirements.txt
 ```
-No need to install dependencies in the Admin server, they are in the node_modules folder (i think).
+No need to install dependencies in the `Admin Server`, they are in the node_modules folder (i think).

 ### 2. Setting up Client Machine

 #### i.
 Installing sshpass
-sshpass is used to include password scp request, to prevent prompt for password.
+`sshpass` is used to include password in `scp` request, to prevent prompt for password.
 ```
 # For safe measure, update + upgrade
 yum update